YaBoyBigPat/YaBoyBigPat/README.md

 - 👋 Hi, I’m @YaBoyBigPat
-- 👀 I’m interested in programming in Java to make apps and python for data science.
+- 👀 I’m interested in programming in Java/Kotlin for android development and python for data science.
 - 🌱 I’m currently creating a data science project.
 - 💞️ I’m intrested in collaborate with anyone who is also learning data science or android development!
 - 📫 How to reach me patharrell99@gmail.com